 Wind speed is 90 miles per hour, frost depth is 30 inches, seismic category is B, and the ground snow load is 42.5 pounds per square foot.

-Information Required on Application
+Required Information on Building Permit Application

 - The owner's complete name, present mailing address, and phone number.